 In addition to expanding supportive housing and community-based treatment services, the Supportive Housing project pioneers important innovations.
 The project:

 Implements one of the country’s largest, most rigorous evaluations of supportive housing, which demonstrates 40 percent reductions in shelter visits, arrests, and emergency department visits.
 Few evaluations of supportive housing go longer than two years.
-With the use of an RCT and at least 250 participants over five years, the evaluation will be one of the longest, largest, and most rigorous evaluations of the impact of supportive housing.
-This evaluation will provide valuable lessons that can inform similar programs in Denver and across the country.
+With the use of an RCT and at least 250 participants over five years, the evaluation is one of the longest, largest, and most rigorous evaluations of the impact of supportive housing.
+This evaluation provides valuable lessons that can inform similar programs in Denver and across the country.
 Notably, the evaluation report demonstrates a 40 percent reduction in the number of arrests, a 40 percent reduction in shelter visits and a 35 percent reduction in days with any shelter stays, and a 40 percent decrease in emergency department visits for this cohort.

 Creatively used a program-related investment (PRI) to fund a pilot phase.
 The Denver project tested a new approach to funding a pilot phase through the use of a program-related investment (PRI).
 A PRI is essentially a low-interest loan, and can be a more attractive alternative to grants for philanthropic foundations.
 The Laura and John Arnold Foundation provide the project with a PRI to cover a six-month pilot period.
 During this period, the foundation’s investment is at risk if the pilot phase fails.
 Otherwise, the investment rolls into the larger project where the foundation is repaid based on achievement of jail reduction outcomes.